-Area Report: The snowmobile trails throughout Ashland County are still CLOSED.
-The trails will open as soon as weather permits.
+Area Report: The snowmobile trails throughout Ashland County are PARTIALLY OPEN, groomed and in good condition!

-The Tri-County Corridor, a 62-mile stretch of abandoned railroad right-of-way running from Ashland to Superior, is always OPEN.
-The Corridor was groomed today, Dec.
-19, and is in great shape, according to Bill Chandler, president of the Ashland County Snowmobile Alliance.
+The Tri-County Corridor from Ashland to Superior is always OPEN.
+It was groomed on Thursday, Jan.
+22, and is in very good shape with a nice, smooth surface for riding, according to Bill Chandler, president of the Ashland County Snowmobile Alliance.

 News & Events: In addition to snowmobiling, Ashland offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
 And be sure to check listings on our website, www.visitashland.com, for information on our upcoming outdoor events.

 Ashland’s King of the Bay Snowmobile Drag Races will be Saturday, Feb.
 7, 2015, at Maslowski Beach.
 Held on the ice of Lake Superior’s Chequamegon Bay, this exciting event offers hot snowmobile racing action with 660-foot tracks on both shaved ice and groomed snow.
 King of the Bay also features raffle prizes, concessions and awards in more than 60 classes.
 Go to www.ashlandkingofthebay.com for more details.

 Click Here to order a Ashland County, WI snowmobile trail map.